-One page websites have recently become very popular.
-You don’t have to worry about maintaining tons of of pages, but all your content is constantly in reach of users.
-This design trend is also great for people who want to advertise one time events, create online portfolios, or even for those just starting up a new business and want to introduce a new product.
-By having all your content in one place, it allows you to get to the point, and let users know exactly what you’re about.
+One-page websites have recently become very popular.
+You don’t have to worry about maintaining tons of pages, but all your content is constantly within reach of users.
+This design trend is also great for people who want to advertise one-time events, create online portfolios, or even for those just starting up a new business and want to introduce a new product.
+Having all your content in one place, it allows you to get to the point, and let users know exactly what you’re about.

 What Exactly Is Parallax Scrolling?

-One of the first examples of the wide spread utilization of parallax scrolling believe it or not, took place quite sometime ago.
-With old school side scrolling video games like Mario Bros, Sonic the Hedgehog, and numerous others, parallax scrolling was implemented into the games core dynamic.
-It made it seem as if the character was actually progressing and traveling forward or backwards throughout the levels.
+One of the first examples of the widespread utilisation of parallax scrolling, believe it or not, took place quite some time ago.
+With old-school side-scrolling video games like Mario Bros, Sonic the Hedgehog, and numerous others, parallax scrolling was implemented into the game’s core dynamic.
+It made it seem as if the character was actually progressing and travelling forward or backwards throughout the levels.
 These days, parallax scrolling is being implemented in the web design world, adding richness and depth to websites that users love.

-However only when one page website design and parallax scrolling come together, can the real magic happen.
+However, only when a one-page website design and parallax scrolling come together, can the real magic happen.
 Websites that make use of these design trends together are able to reach out to users in a way that was otherwise not possible.
 They are able to grab the attention of users, and easily tell a story that captivates audiences.

-Enough with all the talk and theory behind it, lets get down to it.
-To quote and totally misuse a line from one of my favorite movies “The Matrix”, unfortunately no one can be told what parallax scrolling is…they have to see it for themselves.
+Enough with all the talk and theory behind it, let’s get down to it.
+To quote and totally misuse a line from one of my favourite movies “The Matrix”, unfortunately, no one can be told what parallax scrolling is…they have to see it for themselves.

-Below we have listed five of our favorite and most creative websites with a one page design, that make great use of parallax scrolling.
+Below we have listed five of our favourite and most creative websites with a one-page design, that make great use of parallax scrolling.